jonathan-vella/SAIF/docs/hackathon/student-guide/Challenge-05.md

 1. **Deploy and Configure WAF**
    - Choose an appropriate Azure WAF deployment model (e.g., Application Gateway WAF, Azure Front Door WAF).
    - Configure WAF policies to protect your web and API endpoints.
-   - Document your WAF configuration and rules.
+   - Document your WAF configuration and rules, linking each rule/policy to the Current Gap it mitigates and the Future Need (target protective outcome).

 2. **Demonstrate Attack Blocking**
    - Simulate common web attacks (e.g., SQL injection, XSS, path traversal) against your endpoints.